kehitysto/coaching-chatbot/doc/deploy-instructions.md

   * Create Facebook application -> https://developers.facebook.com/quickstarts/?platform=web
   * Create Facebook page -> https://www.facebook.com/pages/create (if the page already exists, use it when we refer to the page created in step 1)
 2. Go to the App Dashboard.
 Select under Products "+Add Product" and choose Messenger.
 Next setup webhook by clicking `Setup Webhooks`
-  * Callback URL -> use endpoint url coppied in Coaching chatbot Installation
+  * Callback URL -> use endpoint url copied in Coaching chatbot Installation
   * Verify Token -> use FACEBOOK_BOT_VERIFY_TOKEN filled in Coaching chatbot Installation
   * Select Subscription field `messages`
   * At this stage, the application is available only for developers and testers.
 The application needs to be approved by Facebook for public access